RELabUU/Interactive-Narrator/README.md

 Linux:

-1. open a terminal in your virtual environment directory
+1. open a command prompt/terminal in your virtual environment directory
 2. activate your virtual environment with `source bin/activate`
 3. change directory to the InteractiveNarrator folder with `cd InteractiveNarrator`
 4. run app.py with `python app.py`
 5. open your web browser and browse to http://127.0.0.1:5000/form
-6. add identifiers for your company, company id, sprint name and sprint number(id) to the form
+6. add identifiers for your company, company id, sprint name and sprint number(id) to the form and upload your set of user stories
 7. submit the data and wait for the visualization to appear

-To run the project with your own set of stories, change line 70 in app.py:

-`data = run.program('example_stories.txt')`

-to contain the filename of your own user story set located in the InteractiveNarrator folder

 **License**